isomerpages/ncss-ssi/_cet/advance-certificate-in-social-service.md

 *Watch this space for the next preview session*

-Date: 1 Mar 2023
+Date: 1 August 2023
 <br>Venue: SSI (Level 18 Auditorium), Tiong Bahru Plaza
 <br> Time: 7pm
-<br>[Register here for the preview session of SSI's ACSS course](https://go.gov.sg/ssipreviewregistration){:target="_blank"}.
-A confirmation email 3 days before the actual session.
+<br>[Register for the preview session of SSI's ACSS course](https://go.gov.sg/ssipreviewregistration-aug2023){:target="_blank"}.
+A confirmation email will be sent to you 3 days before the actual session.

 ### Frequently Asked Questions (FAQs): ACSS

-Refer to this [link](/files/Files%20for%20Learners/FAQ-for-Advanced-Certificate-in-Social-Service%20_Jan%202023.pdf){:target="_blank"} for FAQs relating to this programme.
+Download the [FAQs](/files/ACSS/ssi%20-%20faqs%20-%20advanced%20certificate%20in%20social%20service%20(jun%202023).pdf){:target="_blank"} relating to this programme.

-Learn more about the application procedure from the [ACSS Application Guide (ACSS) here](/files/Files%20for%20Learners/Application%20Guide%20(ACSS)%202023.pdf)
+Learn more about the application procedure from the [ACSS Application Guide (ACSS)](/files/ACSS/ssi%20-%20application%20guide%20-%20advanced%20certificate%20in%20social%20service%20(jun%202023).pdf).